The mixing conjecture under GRH: The adelic mixing conjecture and the main theorem

 \subsection{Joint Heegner packets}

 We shall now work with two copies of $\bG$.
-Fix a torus datum $\scD$ and let $\bT<\bG$ be the associated torus.
-We write $\Delta(\bT)$ for the image of the diagonal embedding of $\bT$ into the product $\bG\times\bG$.
+Fix a homogeneous toral datum $\scD$ and let $\bT<\bG$ be the associated torus.
+We write $\Delta\bT$ for the image of the diagonal embedding of $\bT$ into the product $\bG\times\bG$.